-An external door at the main point of entry must also have a device to prevent significant amounts of conditioned air being continuously lost.
-This only applies to conditioned spaces greater than 50 m.
+An external door opening to a conditioned space must also have a device to prevent significant amounts of conditioned air being continuously lost.
+This only applies to conditioned spaces greater than 50 m2.
 Devices that may be installed to comply with this requirement may include an airlock, self-closing door, or revolving door.
 Provisions for people with a disability should also be considered when selecting the device.

-There are a couple of other exemptions to these requirements, such as for roller shutter doors or the like, that are used for out-of-hours security purposes only, i.e. when conditioning is not operating.
-Another exemption has been granted for the main entrance to a cafe, restaurant or open front shop that has a 3 m non-conditioned zone.
+There are a couple of exemptions to these requirements, such as for roller shutter doors or the like, that are used for out-of-hours security purposes only, i.e. when conditioning is not operating.
+Another exemption has been granted for the main entrance to a café, restaurant or open front shop that has a 3 m non-conditioned zone.
 Where staff are carrying trays of food or drink it may be unsafe to require an airlock, self-closing door or sliding door.